Lively Lady (yacht): Re-fit

 The charity Around and Around hoped that, after raising funds for a full refit, Lively Lady would undertake a third circumnavigation to celebrate the 50th anniversary of Rose's circumnavigation.

 The boat was placed in Portsmouth Historic Dockyard's Boathouse No. 4 in 2015 as part of a boatbuilding training school, but no work was done on the boat, while Around and Around were being charged for storage, so in 2016, work started on restoration and extensive refitting of Lively Lady at Hayling Island Yacht Company on Hayling Island in Hampshire.
 Around and Around volunteers repaired the hull, built a new deck, rebuilt the wheelhouse and cabin, upgraded the engine and renewed the electrics.
 Her original colours were restored.
 It was completed in time to commemorate the 50th anniversary of Rose's circumnavigation, and in 2018 she was shown at the Hamble Classics Regatta, and ready for a future continuing to encourage young adults to get involved in sailing, especially those from disadvantaged backgrounds.

 Historic status

 In August 2023, Lively Lady sailed to Chatham Historic Dockyard, which was to be her new home to continue her conservation.
-She visited St Katherine Docks in London for the classic boat show in September 2023.
+She visited St Katharine Docks in London for the classic boat show in September 2023.
 In 2025 she was on the heritage berth in No. 1 Basin, Chatham Historic Dockyard.
+Lively Lady returned to Portsmouth Historic Dockyard in July 2026 for Portsmouth's city-status centenary celebrations.